Skip to main content

 Run from a file

 pflow can generate workflows from natural language, but this feature is experimental.
-For production use, we recommend letting your AI agent build workflows directly.
+For production use, let your AI agent build workflows directly.

 pflow "read data.txt and summarize the content"

 Natural language requests must be quoted.
 The planner generates a workflow, which you can save for reuse.
-Requires an Anthropic API key.
+Requires an LLM to be configured.

 Global options